andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/FS_08_GroupAnalysis.rst

 .. figure:: 08_sigMGH_Overlay.png

 Now that we have the results, what do we do with them?
-Your first impulse might be to put them in a manuscript and try to publish it; but to ensure that our results aren't false positives, we will need to use **statistical correction**, described in the next tutorial.
+Your first impulse might be to put them in a manuscript and try to publish it; but to ensure that our results aren't false positives, we will need to use a form of multiple comparisons correction known as **cluster correction**, described in the next tutorial.

 --------------